-19 75.
-The above statements identified in paragraphs 64-74 were materially false and 20 misleading, and failed to disclose material adverse facts about the Company's business and 21 operations.
-Specifically, Defendants misrepresented the strength of the Company's balance sheet and 22 liquidity position, while also understating the significant pressure rising interest rates posed to First 23 Republic's business model.
-Defendants also misrepresented the strength of the Company's ability to 24 deliver consistent results across different interest rate environments, the diversity of the Company's 25 deposit funding base, and the Company's ability to generate NII growth and maintain stable NIM.

-76. Investors continued to learn the truth about the risks facing First Republic after the market closed on March 8, 2023, when SVB, the parent company of Silicon Valley Bank (largely

-1 considered to be a peer bank of First Republic) disclosed that it had sold "substantially all" of its \$21 2 billion available-for-sale securities portfolio and incurred a loss of approximately \$1.8 billion on that 3 sale.
+- 80. The above statements identified in ¶¶ 69-79 were materially false and misleading, and failed to disclose material adverse facts about the Company's business and operations.
+Specifically, Defendants misrepresented the strength of the Company's balance sheet and liquidity position, while also understating the significant pressure rising interest rates posed to First Republic's business model.
+Defendants also misrepresented the strength of the Company's ability to deliver consistent results across different interest rate environments, the diversity of the Company's deposit funding base, and the Company's ability to generate NII growth and maintain stable NIM. - 81.
+Investors continued to learn the truth about the risks facing First Republic after the market closed on March 8, 2023, when SVB, the parent company of Silicon Valley Bank (largely considered to be a peer bank of First Republic) disclosed that it had sold "substantially all" of its \$21 billion available-for-sale securities portfolio and incurred a loss of approximately \$1.8 billion on that sale.
 SVB also announced that it was seeking to raise approximately \$2.25 billion in capital in what would be a futile attempt to cover deposit withdrawals and shore up its deteriorating balance sheet.
-4 5 Investors immediately grew concerned about First Republic's ability to withstand the rising interest 6 rate environment and called into question the solvency of First Republic, which, like Silicon Valley 7 Bank, catered to wealthy clients and was exposed to the prospect of significant deposit outflows that 8 would stress its liquidity.
+Investors immediately grew concerned about First Republic's ability to withstand the rising interest rate environment and called into question the solvency of First Republic, which, like Silicon Valley Bank, catered to wealthy clients and was exposed to the prospect of significant deposit outflows that would stress its liquidity.